GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 - **Advertisers**: companies paying for advertising.
 - **Publishers**: companies that display ads on their websites.
 - **Click-through conversion**: conversion that is attributed to an ad click.
-- **View-through conversion**: conversion that is attributed to an ad impression (if the user doesn't interact with the ad, then later converts).
+- **View-through conversion**: conversion that is attributed to an ad impression, that is, if the user doesn't interact with the ad then later converts.

 ## Who needs to know about this API: adtech platforms, advertisers, and publishers